NostalgiaX/Unity-Gamepad-Input-Handler/README.md

 This code is tested with Unity 2017.4.27 and 2019.2.1, but I would assume that it will work with basically any version.
 Will update this after more testing at some point.

+Note I am unable to provide much help with controllers I do not own myself, so if bugs occur, the help may be limited.

 # Future additions
 Since this was made to work in my own games, I usually only add something, when I need it for the system.
 There is, however, a few things that I want to add in the future
 - Some tool to remap buttons.